Waghpankaj144/Expense-Tracker/README.md

 This is the project where a user can manage their expenses by adding their incomes & expenses so that it will be easy to track the expenses

-PROJECT INVOLVES THE FOLLOWING CONCEPTS:-
+PROJECT INVOLVES THE FOLLOWING CONCEPTS:
 -React basics and working with the components
 -learned abouut handling the events
 -React hooks and state management